-- Brand –The fundamental story of what your firm is and strives to be, which forms the foundation on which your firm stands.
+- Brand: The fundamental story of what your firm is and strives to be, which forms the foundation on which your firm stands.

-- Brand experience – All of the touchpoints through which your clients interact with your firm and form an impression of it … good or bad.
+- Brand experience: All of the touch points through which your clients interact with your firm and form an impression of it, good or bad.
 Your client experience is a subset of your brand experience.

 I want (and expect) more from my experience with Delta.
 I want to be able to search trips online to find the flights that are best suited to my schedule.
 I don’t want to have to call a travel agent.
 I want to be able to check-in using my mobile device, instead of standing in long lines at the airport.
 I also want a mobile boarding pass.
 If Delta’s technology delivery model didn’t include all these options, in addition to the fact that they take off and land on time, I would look elsewhere.

 What do your clients expect and want from your firm?
-Build your business model based on the kind of experience your ideal customer wants from you.
+Build your business model based on the kind of experience your ideal client wants from you.
 It may not be obvious at the moment, so you may have to ask them.

 #3: Develop the team to deliver your products.
 Note that I said products, not services.
 Your ideal clients want to buy solutions from you, not an hourly service model.
 When you have a focused set of products designed around a cloud-based anytime, anywhere, any device delivery system, you can train your staff to execute based on the expectations you and your clients have.
 So, once you design your solutions, build and train your team to deliver them, setting clear client experience expectations in the process.